miiieagle/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond script gives permission to other users but restrict owner and the group owner 9-John_Doe script set the mode of hello 10-mirrror_permissions script display hello mode as the same as olleh mode
+8-James_Bond script gives permission to other users but restrict owner and the group owner 9-John_Doe script set the mode of hello 10-mirrror_permissions script display hello mode as the same as olleh mode 11-directories_permissions script gives excute permission to all subdirectories of the current directory for the owner, the group owner and all other users